 The Bottom Line:

-The room rates for the week we stayed were below $150 for a suite with a kitchen.
-The hotel has a lot of onsite activities and dining, plus the Berkshires’ many museums and hiking and bike trails are nearby.
+The room rates for a midweek stay in August start below $175 for a one-bedroom suite.
+In addition to the onsite activities and dining, the Berkshires’ many museums and hiking and bike trails are nearby.

-My family all agreed that from mid-spring to mid-fall it’s an easy weekend getaway for families and a good value.
+My family all agreed that from mid-spring to mid-fall Jiminy’s Mountain Resort is an easy weekend getaway with kids and a good value.
 In the autumn when the foliage is turning colors the scenery from the ski left or tavern deck is probably spectacular.
-We might just come back to see it.

 Pin it for later!